ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 Let's see if it passes!
 We need to get a local network up and running.
 A local network will start up multiple blockchains.
 Blockchains are nothing but instances of VMs.
 So when we get the local network up and running, we will get the X, C, and P chains up (primary network) as well as another blockchain that follows the rules defined by the Subnet-EVM.

 To spin up these blockchains, we actually need to create and modify the genesis to enable our HelloWorld precompile.
 This genesis defines some basic configs for the Subnet-EVM blockchain.
-Put this file in `/tmp/subnet-evm-genesis.json`.
+Create the genesis in `/tmp/subnet-evm-genesis.json`.
 Note this should not be in your repo, but rather in the `/tmp` directory.

 ```json
 {